collective/collective.collabora/README.rst

 Configuration
 -------------

-There is a single registry record you need to configure:
+There is a required registry record you need to configure:
 ``collective.collabora.collabora_server_url``.
 This should be a publicly accessible URL that accesses (is reverse proxied to) your Collabora server.